seedstack/website/content/docs/seed/reference/transaction/transaction-demarcation.md

 ## Resolvers use

 Transaction metadata resolvers are means of automatically determining transaction metadata for a specific context.
-A transaction metadata resolver must implement `com.inetpsa.seed.transaction.spi.TransactionMetadataResolver` interface and provide a default constructor.
+A transaction metadata resolver must implement `org.seedstack.seed.transaction.spi.TransactionMetadataResolver` interface and provide a default constructor.
 They are scanned and registered at application startup and queried **in no predefined order** at the beginning of method interception.
 Since they are queried inside the transaction interceptor, **an explicit transaction demarcation has to be present** in the first place.
 They cannot add behavior to not